vuejs/v2.vuejs.org/src/v2/guide/security.md

 &lt;script&gt;alert(&quot;hi&quot;)&lt;/script&gt;
 ```

 thus preventing the script injection.
-This escaping is done using native browser APIs, like setting `textContent`, so a vulnerability can only exist if the browser itself is vulnerable.
+This escaping is done using native browser APIs, like `textContent`, so a vulnerability can only exist if the browser itself is vulnerable.

 ### Attribute bindings